garethrogers2828/Football-Quiz/README.md

 <img width="466" height="837" alt="questions-page-mobile" src="https://github.com/user-attachments/assets/020eb764-0604-41be-846c-c35c8800767e" />

+- When the user hovers over the answer button, the button will highlight gold to show they are within the clicking range

 ## Progress Bar

 - There is a progress bar so users can see how far into the quiz they are and how many questions they have left.
 This is important to the user as they know roughly how long th quiz will take and if they are close to the end for extra motivation.